 I’m back in Northern Ireland for a few weeks for the holidays.
 Today some of my old bandmates and I climbed up Cave Hill, overlooking Belfast.
 Cave Hill is thought to be the inspiration for Jonathan Swift’s Gulliver’s Travels, with Swift imagining that the Hill resembled the shape of a sleeping giant safeguarding the city.

 Shale gas extraction and the dire implications for Northern Ireland, Japan & beyond… With the anniversary of the March 2011 tsunami just a few days away, thousands of demonstrators surrounded Japan’s parliament building on Sunday to protest against the government’s attempt to restart some of the country’s nuclear plants.
 After the Fukushima nuclear accident, Japan is desperately looking for energy alternatives.
 However, to the concern of many, one of the solutions being explored is the dangerous gas extraction process known as fracking. […]

-Categories: Tokyo Days, Travel: Outside Japan • Tags: asia, bangor, blog, energy, environment, fracking, global, green, ikimasho, japan, japanese, justin egli, northern ireland, solutions, tokyo, travel
+Categories: Daily Life in Tokyo, Travel: Outside Japan • Tags: asia, bangor, blog, energy, environment, fracking, global, green, ikimasho, japan, japanese, justin egli, northern ireland, solutions, tokyo, travel